bradhowes/AUv3Template/README.md

 operation of the kernel
 * [Parameters](Packages/Sources/Parameters) -- collection of AUParameter entities based on the definitions from the `ParameterAddress` library.
 Also provides factory presets for the audio unit.
+* [Theme](Packages/Sources/Theme) -- lame attempt at sharing resources in a package.
+Unfortunately, right now it does not work well with
+Xcode.
+For instance, Xcode will not see/use fonts nor color sets that are recorded in this package.
+I do not know of a way to work around this issue other than to copy the resources to a folter outside of the package hierarchy and flag them as belonging to both executables.

 There are additional details in the individual folders as well.